Teams Message Action

-You can use the "Teams message action" in a project context, for example, to send messages to the Teams channel belonging to the project.
-Event-related messages, for example, are useful here:
+You can use the "Teams Message Action," for example, in a project context to send messages to a Teams channel associated with the project.
+Event-based messages, for example, are useful in this context:

 • From production, when errors are reported, to a person or a channel

-• When an Investment Request is received, to a channel or a person – with a link to the Intrexx record
+• When an investment request is received—whether via a channel or from a person—with a link to the Intrexx record

 • From Sales, when a visit report is entered, to a channel

-To use this process action, the Microsoft Teams message action must be preceded by a user change action.
-Alternatively, the process can be triggered from the web via a logged-in user.
+To use this process action, it must be preceded by a switch user action in the Microsoft Teams messaging action.
+Alternatively, the process can be triggered from the web by a logged-in user.

-The Teams news action can be found in processes in the "Elements" area.
-It belongs to the category "Actions - Microsoft 365 and Teams".
-From there, it can be dragged and dropped to the desired position in the process chain and then configured.
+You can find the Teams Messages action in Processes under "Items."
+It belongs to the "Promotions - Microsoft 365 and Teams" category.
+From there, it can be dragged and dropped into the desired location in the process chain and then configured.
 General information on creating process elements can be found here.

-If you have created the Teams message action on the workspace, open the properties dialog by double-clicking on the element.
+Once you've created the Teams message action on the workspace, double-click the item to open the Properties dialog box.

 General

-All information on the settings in this dialog can be found here.
+You can find all the information about the settings in this dialog box here.

 Message to one or more users

-Depending on the selection in this dialog, messages can be sent to one or more users or to a Microsoft Teams channel.
-Select the desired option and click "Next".
+Depending on the selection made in this dialog, messages can be sent to one or more users or to a Microsoft Teams channel.
+Select the desired option and click "Next."

-This setting is available if the action has a data group context, e.g. if a data group event handler has been defined as the event source.
-Here, a data field is selected from the data group in which the email addresses are stored.
-The type specifies how the data is formatted to collect the email addresses (e.g. semicolon-separated, GENERIC (which extracts email addresses from free text according to RFC 5322), distribution list selection (pipe-separated list of GUIDs of the organizational structure) and double-pipe separated.
+This setting is available when the action has a data group context, for example, when a data group event handler has been defined as the event source.
+Here, you select a data field from the data group that contains the email addresses.
+The type specifies how the data is formatted for collecting email addresses (e.g., semicolon-separated, GENERIC (which extracts email addresses from free text according to RFC 5322), distribution list selection (pipe-separated list of organizational structure GUIDs), and double-pipe-separated.)

-A data field from a published application is selected here, which holds the data as in the "User from data field" setting.
+Here, a data field is selected from a published application that contains the data, just as in the "User from Data Field" setting.

 System value

-With this setting, the email addresses are determined via a session variable, a request value, a variable in the processing context or a system data field.
+With this setting, email addresses are determined using a session variable, a request value, a variable in the processing context, or a system data field.

 Message to one or more users: Content

-The message content can come from four different sources.
+The content of the message can come from four different sources.

 Static value

-The message can simply be entered here.
+You can easily enter your message here.
 If the message is to be sent as a card, a valid JSON format must be entered here.
-Otherwise, the dialog cannot be completed.
+Otherwise, the dialog box cannot be closed.

 Text from data field

-This option is available if the action has a data group context.
-The message content is then read from the data field that you select here.
+This option is available when the action has a data group context.
+The message content will then be retrieved from the data field you select here.

-With this option, the message content is read from a system value.
+This option reads the message content from a system value.

 Generate from Velocity